-What you must pay when you go Services that are covered for you In-Network Point-of-Service (POS) Outpatient diagnostic tests and therapeutic services and supplies (continued) • Surgical supplies, such as dressings • Splints, casts, and other devices used to reduce fractures and dislocations • Laboratory tests • Other outpatient diagnostic tests (for example; allergy testing, genetic testing, sleep studies) • Diagnostic radiology services (for example; MRI, CT) • Blood - including storage and administration.
+Services that are covered for you What you must pay with the covered for you In-Network What you must pay when you get these services Point-of-Service (POS) Outpatient diagnostic tests and therapeutic services and supplies (continued) Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Other outpatient diagnostic tests (for example; allergy testing, genetic testing, sleep studies) Diagnostic radiology services (for example; MRI, CT) Blood - including storage and administration.
 Coverage of whole blood and packed red cells (as well as other components of blood).
-Coverage begins with the first pint of blood that you need. ✓ Prior authorization may apply, see page 55 for more information.
+Coverage begins with the first pint of blood that you need.
+Prior authorization may apply, see page 55 for more information.
 Therapeutic radiology services \$25 copay per day, per provider for Medicare-covered services (such as radiation treatment for cancer).
-Diagnostic radiology services \$225 copay, per day, per provider, for Medicare-covered services (such as MRIs and CT scans).
+Diagnostic radiology services \$210 copay, per day, per provider, for Medicare-covered services (such as MRIs and CT scans).
 Blood services \$0 copay for blood.
 Deductible does not apply: Medical supplies 20% of the total cost for Medicare-covered supplies, splints, and other devices.
 Lab services \$10 copay per day, per provider, for Medicare-covered lab services. \$0 per day, per provider, for Medicare-covered anticoagulant lab services.
 Pathology \$10 per day, per provider, for Medicare-covered medicare-cov 50% of the total cost per day, per provider for Medicare-covered services (such as radiation treatment for cancer).
 Diagnostic radiology services 50% of the total cost, per day, per provider, for Medicare-covered services (such as MRIs and CT scans).
 Blood services \$0 copay for blood.
 Medical supplies 30% of the total cost for Medicare-covered supplies, splints and other devices.
 Lab services 50% of the total cost per day, per provider, for Medicare-covered anticoagulant lab services.
 Pathology 50% of the total cost per day, per provider, for Medicare-covered anticoagulant lab services.
 Pathology 50% of the total cost per day, per provider, for Medicare-covered anticoagulant lab services.
 Diagnostic tests and procedures